dubiacc/website/articles/en/fssp/index.md

 >
 > -- [Letter to Pope John Paul II, June 2, 1988]()

-The same story be told about the Resistance: After the SSPX had to resist Rome, Bishop Williamsons decision to consecrate bishops was the same in 2015 - 2021: as neither Pope Francis or Pope Benedict condemned the errors of Vatican II and restored order in the Church: God first, man second - but instead they doubled down on it with a lot of elaborate or less elaborate dialectic.
+The same story can be told about the Resistance: After the SSPX had to resist Rome, Bishop Williamson had to resist the other SSPX bishops, after Bishop Fellay started to try to "unite" the SSPX back with Rome under the pretext of a practical agreement in 2012.
+As neither Pope Francis or Pope Benedict condemned the errors of Vatican II and restored order in the Church: God first, man second.
+But instead, they doubled down on their errors with a lot of elaborate or less elaborate dialectic.

 See also: [The SSPX / Resistance split: A Timeline](/en/resistance-timeline)